dmerejkowsky/blog/content/post/0083-tips-from-a-build-farmer-part-1-ci-scripts-are-scary.md

 ## Testing is hard

 Writing automated tests for CI scripts is difficult and almost never catch any bugs (at least, based on my experience).
-The best way to check a CI script works is by running it it its entirety.
+The best way to check that a CI script works is by running it it its entirety.
 And then you fall yet again into the Slow Development Trap.

 ## Debug is hard